datavzrd/datavzrd.github.io/src/docs/tutorial.rst

     datavzrd config.yaml --output example-report

 The first command line parameter (here ``config.yaml``) is a configuration file that specifies the data to be visualized and the visualizations to be used.
-The second parameter (here ``--output myreport``) specifies the output directory for the generated report.
+The second parameter (here ``--output example-report``) specifies the output directory for the generated report.
 The output directory will contain the generated report as a main HTML file and a subdirectory with all required resources for displaying the report.

 The configuration file is written in the so-called YAML_ format.